Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend.md

 - `moves`: A list of [move objects](#move-object).

 # Move object
 A move object contains information about how a user move was interpreted.
-It's fields are:
+Its members are:

 - `ddd`: (optional) A string containing the DDD name.
 For DDD independent moves (e.g. `answer(yes)` and `request(up)`), this field may be omitted; in which case the currently active DDD will be used to parse the semantic expression.
 - `perception_confidence`: A float between `0.0` and `1.0`, representing the confidence that a spoken utterance actually matches the textual utterance, for instance when a speech-to-text (STT) component turned it into text.
 If no perception component was used, the confidence should be set to `1.0`.